Dapagliflozin/metformin (By mouth)

 - Change in how much or how often you urinate, bloody urine, difficult or painful urination, lower back or side pain, chills

-- Fast or troubled breathing, stomach pain, nausea, vomiting, severe weakness
+- Fast or trouble breathing, stomach pain, nausea, vomiting, severe weakness

 - Increased hunger, headache, confusion, shaking, trembling, sweating